TNE II: Focus on Function - Changing Pain Related Behavior

 Jessie received her Master’s Degree in Physical Therapy from the College of St. Catherine, Middeapolis in 1998.
 She completed her transitional DPT from Regis University, Denver, in 201l.
 She has been teaching pain science and manual therapy techniques at continuing education courses since 2013.
 Jessie currently owns and operates her community s first direct pay physical therapy practice. seeing a variety of patients with acute and chronic pain conditions.
 She has special interests in manual therapy, Pilates, spine and running injuries She is a certified clink al instructor through the APTA and has completed her Therapeutic Pain Specialist certification through ISPI.

-Relevant to the content of this CME activity, Dr. Podolak indicated she has no financial relationships with commercial interests to disclose.
+Relevant to the content of this CME activity, Dr. Podolak indicated she has no financial relationships with commercial interest companies to disclose.

 Continuing Education Credit